Enneagram type 2 in A relationship with type 8

 How Does Each Enneagram Type Enhance the Relationship?

-These Enneagram types are more similar to each other than what they appear to be at first, as they are both action-oriented and have deep feelings (a soft side that is often hidden.)
-They can also both play the roles of providers, guardians and supporters of others while avoiding or even denying their personal needs.
+These Enneagram types are more similar to each other than what they appear to be at first, as they are both action-oriented and have deep feelings (a soft side that is often hidden).
+They can also both play the roles of providers, guardians, and supporters of others while avoiding or even denying their own personal needs.
 Although they might have different reasons in mind, both tend to be the strong ones in the relationship.

 These Enneagram types bring enthusiasm, liveliness, interpersonal and social skills, and generosity to the relationship.
-Despite having many common traits, their ultimate goal is absolutely different: Twos are primarily interested in the wellbeing of others while Eights are primarily interested in their own wellbeing and having a clear impact on their world.
+Despite having many common traits, their ultimate goals are completely different: Twos are primarily interested in the wellbeing of others, while Eights are primarily interested in their own wellbeing and having a clear impact on their world.
 In a romantic relationship, they will easily play the role the other needs: Eights are determined and care about results, whereas Twos are more people-oriented and openly altruistic.

 Possible Conflicts and Differences of Opinion: